browserengineering/book/book/animations.md

 ::: {.further}

-While visual effect animations in our browser are now efficient and *composited*, they are not *threaded* in the sense of [Chapter 12][threaded-12]: the animation still ticks on the main thread, and if there is a slow JavaScript or other task clogging the task queue, animations will stutter.
+While visual effect animations in our browser are now efficient and *composited*, they are not *threaded* in the sense of[Chapter 12]
+[threaded-12]: the animation still ticks on the main thread, and if there is a slow JavaScript or other task clogging the task queue, animations will stutter.
 This is a significant problem for real browsers, so almost all of them support threaded opacity, transform and filter animations; some support certain kinds of clip animations as well.
-(This chapter is already quite complex, so I left adding threaded animations to an exercise.)
+Adding threaded animations to our browser is left as an exercise at the end of this chapter.

 It's common to hear people use "composited" and "threaded" as synonyms, however.
 That's because in most browsers, compositing is a *prerequisite* for threading.
-The reason is that if you're going to animate efficiently on the GPU, you usually need to composite a texture anyway, and plumbing animations on GPU textures is much easier to express in a browser than an animation on "part of a display list".
+The reason is that if you're going to animate efficiently, you usually need to composite a texture anyway, and plumbing animations on GPU textures is much easier to express in a browser than an animation on "part of a display list".

 That being said, it's not impossible to animate display lists, and some browsers have attempted it.
 For example, one aim of the [WebRender] project at Mozilla